De-mystifying tax on superannuation lump sum TPD benefits

 The first observation that can be drawn from the above table is that tax is only applicable to the taxable component of a lump sum benefit.

 Secondly, the client’s age at the time of the payment is instrumental in determining the rate of tax payable.
-For example, someone aged 60 or older will not pay any tax at all, while the highest rate of tax (i.e. up to 20%) applies to clients who are yet to reach their preservation age.
+For example, someone aged 60 or older will not pay any tax at all, while the highest rate of tax (i.e. up to 22%, inclusive of the Medicare levy) applies to clients who are yet to reach their preservation age.

 • Calculating tax components